johndpope/OmniHuman-1-hack/README.md

+# Status

+currently getting the stage 0 - seaweed to train.... all this code derives from SD3.5 which has the multimodal diffusion transfomer MMDitX ( is this still relevant??)

 ### Functional Specification: OmniHuman Recreation

 #### Overview
 The OmniHuman system is a Diffusion Transformer (DiT)-based framework designed for scalable, end-to-end human video generation conditioned on multiple modalities (text, audio, pose, and reference images).
 It aims to produce highly realistic human animations supporting various input types (e.g., portrait, half-body, full-body), aspect ratios, and styles, while excelling in gesture generation and object interaction.
 The system leverages a novel "omni-conditions" training strategy to maximize data utilization and scalability.